codingMustache/codingMustache/README.md

 ## Joke of the Day

-What did the shy pebble wish for?
-That she was a little boulder.
+I couldn't get a reservation at the library.
+They were completely booked.

 ## Daily Trivia

-The Harvard architecture for micro-controllers added which additional bus?
+Approximately how many Apple I personal computers were created?
- 1. Data
+ 1. 100
- 2. Control
+ 2. 1000
- 3. Address
+ 3. 200
- 4. Instruction
+ 4. 500

 <details>
   <summary>Answer</summary>
-  Instruction
+  200
 </details>